 Even when parked, cars are making cities like Atlanta hotter

-As if surface-parking spaces weren’t problematic enough, new research finds that parked cars contribute to urban heat islands, exposing pedestrians to even higher levels of heat stress though the “radiative properties” of the materials cars are made of.
+As if surface-parking spaces weren’t problematic enough for cities, just on the level of the deadness they bring to their surroundings, new research finds that parked cars contribute to urban heat islands — exposing pedestrians to even higher levels of heat stress though the “radiative properties” of the materials cars are made of.

 Parking lots at Lenox Mall.
 Photo: Darin Givens

-The effect is most intense in areas where there’s a lot of asphalt all around, and where heat is already intense.
-Dark colored vehicles are the worst offenders with the biggest thermal impact.
+The effect is most intense in areas where there’s a lot of asphalt all around by way of urban density, and where heat is already intense.
+In other words: the effect is worse in cities, so this is where concerns should be really focused.

 And as we know from a previous analysis, the effects of urban heat are not distributed evenly.
 They tend to be felt more heavily in historically redlined neighborhoods, where owners of homes are statically more likely to be Black.